mimblewimble/grin-rfcs/text/0002-grin-governance.md

 - Define general community principles;
 - Convert council into core team and define its responsibilities and processes;
 - Introduce RFC process;
-- Introduce self-governing sub-teams that steward and guide work in each of their focus areas.
+- Introduce self-governing teams that steward and guide work in each of their focus areas.

 # Motivation
 [motivation]: #motivation